 - The processor does not writeback the contents of modified data in its data cache to external memory when it serializes instruction execution.
 Software can force modified data to be written back by executing the WBINVD instruction, which is a serializing instruction.
-It should be noted that frequent use of the WBINVD instruction will seriously reduce system performance. - When an instruction is executed that enables or disables paging (that is, changes the PG flag in control register CRO), the instruction should be followed by a jump instruction.
+The amount of time or cycles for WBINVD to complete will vary due to the size of different cache hierarchies and other factors.
+As a consequence, the use of the WBINVD instruction can have an impact on interrupt/event response time. - When an instruction is executed that enables or disables paging (that is, changes the PG flag in control register CR0), the instruction should be followed by a jump instruction.
 The target instruction of the jump instruction is fetched with the new setting of the PG flag (that is, paging is enabled or disabled), but the jump instruction itself is fetched with the previous setting.
-The Pentium 4, Intel Xeon, and P6 family processors do not require the jump operation following the move to register CRO (because any use of the MOV instruction in a Pentium 4, Intel Xeon, or P6 family processor to write to CRO is completely serializing).
-However, to maintain backwards and forward compatibility with code written to run on other IA-32 processors, it is recommended that the jump operation be performed.
+The Pentium 4, Intel Xeon, and P6 family processors do not require the jump operation following the move to register CR0 (because any use of the MOV instruction in a Pentium 4, Intel Xeon, or P6 family processor to write to CR0 is completely serializing).
+However, to maintain backwards and forward compatibility with code written to run on other IA-32 processors, it is recommended that the jump operation be performed. - Whenever an instruction is executed to change the contents of CR3 while paging is enabled, the next instruction is fetched using the translation tables that correspond to the new value of CR3.
+Therefore the next instruction and the sequentially following instructions should have a mapping based upon the new value of CR3.
+(Global entries in the TLBs are not invalidated, see Section 10.9, "Invalidating the Translation Lookaside Buffers (TLBs)".) - The Pentium processor and more recent processor families use branch-prediction techniques to improve performance by prefetching the destination of a branch instruction before the branch instruction is executed.
+Consequently, instruction execution is not deterministically serialized when a branch instruction is executed.